quinvit/microcore/README.md

 # microcore
-A port of microdot framework
+A port of https://github.com/gigya/microdot framework